 The number of files the university uploads is dependent on the submission type.
 Once all required files and any desired optional files for the submission are uploaded, the user checks the submission based on edit and standard reports provided by SUDS.
-The SUDS system will identify errors which may cause the file to be rejected.
-These errors should be corrected on the source file and uploaded to the system to be checked again.
+The SUDS system will identify errors or anomalies which may cause the file to be rejected.
+These items should be corrected or explained on the file submitted and uploaded to the system to be checked again.
 This process is iterated until the submission is free of all significant errors and/or the errors are explained.
 Once that is accomplished, the university is ready to 'officially' submit the data to the BOG for approval.
 The electronic submission certifies that the file/data represents the position of the university for the term reported.